maxbogard/magicbook/README.md

 - Auditing the library on startup
   - ensures every chart has a valid info.json file
-- Selecting a subset of the charts to perform actions on
 - Assembling books from a selection of charts, where parts are in directories based on their instrument rather than based on their assocated chart
 - Merging these directories of different parts into an A.pdf and B.pdf to be